Blank1611/jsonmergeutils/README.md

 * _Since the merged json files are encoded in UTF-8, it can also support any unicode characters._

-* _Removes Redundant json objects if any exst within the array._
+* _Removes Redundant json objects if any exist within the array._

 ## **Dependencies:**